henrybuilt/jcn/README.md

-# JCON - JSON Component Notation
+# JCON - Json Component Notation

 JCON is inspired by React, but is much easier to parse and build tools around.